 The school shares space with the McWhorter School of Pharmacy, the School of Health Professions and the School of Public Health in a newly renovated College of Health Sciences building on Lakeshore Drive.
 The nursing simulation lab features hospital beds, a replica of an operating room, and a labor and delivery suite stocked with manikins where students can develop clinical and critical decision-making skills.
 Clinical rotations take place in mental health settings, pediatric units, medical/surgical wards, critical care units, and community agencies throughout Birmingham and more rural communities in north-central AL.

-.
+to nursing students.
 Need-based financial aid may also be available depending upon the information you submit in your FAFSA form.

 5. University of South Alabama, Mobile

 The College of Nursing at the University of South Alabama in Mobile is one of the few nursing schools in Alabama that offers certification or specialization in forensic nursing care.
 USA’s departmental nursing major was established in 1973, and the department was designated a college of nursing in 1985.
 The university is home to one of Alabama’s only two schools of medicine, and nursing students may get the chance to share educational opportunities with medical students from time to time.